Research health outcomes and biomedical informatics

 One department.
-Two divisions.
+Three divisions.
 Unlimited opportunities for groundbreaking research.

 division of Biomedical informatics